blockthrough/selfupdate.go/README.md

 #### upload

-upload a new asset to an already created github release.
-If required to sign the binary file prior to upload, provide `--key` with the content of the generated private key.
+upload a new asset to an already created Github release.
+If required to sign the binary file before upload, provide `--key` with the content of the generated private key.

 > In order to upload assets, a github release must be created first.
 Please refer to `release` subcommand.
 Also this command can be used multiple times for each individual asset in github actions workflow.